HooRin/AuditWen/README.md

 ```
 #### Data path setting
 In the __init__.py file under path \PIXIU\src\tasks, set the name of the task and the corresponding method of data processing，Taking "flare_zh_auditner": flare.AuditNER, "as an example, the method for auditing the data loading and processing of the named entity identification task is AuditNER under flare.py.Next, the parameter DATASET_PATH in the AuditNER method is set to the data set path.
+#### Evaluation
+To evaluate a model hosted on the HuggingFace Hub (for instance, AuditWen), use this command:

 ### Evaluation-QA